Install Infinite Scale on a Server

 -

-The following actions need to be taken before starting the deployment again:
+The following actions must be taken before restarting the deployment:

 Shut down the deploymentdocker compose down